qimingye-creator/qimingye-creator.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-My research interest includes 3D object detection and 3D scene understanding.
+Received my B.E degree in Automation from JiLin University, ChangChun, China(吉林大学) in 2023 and now I am pursuing my AI phd in XJTU. now, My research interest focus on 3D scene understanding.

 # 🎉 Dynamic